36 Things to Do If You Are Thinking About Divorce

 Read MoreDivorced Mom: 5 Things I’ve Learned Since Getting Divorced

 Many people talk about ‘the 10,000 Hour Rule’, which describes how it takes 10,000 hours to master a skill and call yourself an expert in that skill.
-Well, after living for 29 years as a divorced mom, I think I have the right to pat myself on the back.
-I am an expert.
-Being a…
+Well, after living for 29 years as a divorced mom, I am patting myself on the back.
+I am an expert in a very difficult subject.
+You know…

 Read MoreDivorce Mediation v.
 Arbitration: What You Must Know